Free energy and metastable states in the square-lattice $J_1$-$J_2$ Ising model: Introduction

-We recently highlighted the existence of metastable states with arbitrary polarization in the square-lattice $J_1$-$J_2$ Ising model for $J_2 \in (0, |J_1|)$ using Monte Carlo (MC) simulations, which was further supported by simple microscopic energy considerations~\cite{abalmasov2023}.
+We recently highlighted the existence of metastable states with arbitrary polarization in the square-lattice $J_1$-$J_2$ Ising model in the interval $J_2 \in (0, |J_1|)$ using Monte Carlo (MC) simulations, which was further supported by simple microscopic energy considerations~\cite{abalmasov2023}.
 For the ferromagnetic ground state, i.e. for $J_1 < 0$ and $J_2 < |J_1|/ 2$, these states are rectangles with polarization opposite to the surrounding, briefly considered much earlier in~\cite{shore1991, shore1992}.
-Significantly, the Random local field approximation~(RLFA)~\cite{vugmeister1987}, also applied in~\cite{abalmasov2023}, points to a metastable state with zero polarization in the same $J_2$ coupling range, thus reflecting the appearance of microscopic metastable states, which seems impossible for mean field approximations~(MFA).
-Note that the above states differ from the metastable states of the standard Ising model, consisting of straight stripes, into which a system with zero polarization, when applying the single-spin flip MC algorithm and periodic boundary conditions, relaxes after quenching only in about 30\% of cases and only in the absence of an external field~\cite{spirin2001a, spirin2001b, olejarz2012}.
+Note that these states differ from the metastable states of the standard Ising model, consisting of straight stripes, into which a system with zero polarization, when applying the single-spin flip MC algorithm, relaxes after quenching only in about 1/3 of cases and only in the absence of an external field~\cite{spirin2001a, spirin2001b, olejarz2012}.
+Significantly, the random local field approximation~(RLFA)~\cite{vugmeister1987}, also applied in~\cite{abalmasov2023}, points to a metastable state with zero polarization in the same $J_2$ coupling range, thus reflecting the appearance of microscopic metastable states, which seems impossible for the mean field approximation~(MFA).